Commonwealth Foundation: Other Commonwealth Nations

-Vision

-A world where every person is able to fully participate in and contribute to the sustainable development of a peaceful and equitable society.

-Mission

-To develop the capacity of Civic Voices to tell their stories, act together and learn from each other to engage with the institutions that shape people's lives.

 Early programmes of work

 Professional Centres

 In the 1960s, professional networks in many of the newer Commonwealth countries were weak and professional associations lacked recognition.
 In 1967, following a meeting in Uganda between John Chadwick, the director of the foundation, and professionals from various sectors, the idea of a "Professional Centre" was conceived.
 A few months later, the foundation awarded a grant that helped support the development of a Professional Centre in Kampala, Uganda.
 By 1981, Professional Centres were established, or being planned, in 18 Commonwealth countries.
 Although there was no blueprint, most centres sought to promote co-operation, professional development and provide professional advice to governments on relevant policy and legal issues.
 Today, several of these professional centres, or subsequent incarnations of them, continue to prosper as independent organisations (see external links below) but they are no longer funded by the foundation.

 Commonwealth professional associations

 When the foundation was formed, at least two Commonwealth professional associations already existed, namely the Commonwealth Association of Architects and the Commonwealth Medical Association.

 With the foundation's encouragement and support (which included grants for travel and administrative costs), several other professional associations developed—including bodies working in the legal, veterinary and surveying fields.
 Almost all of these associations continue to function today.
 According to Chadwick, rather than encouraging "professional exclusivity" the secretariats of these associations were designed to "collate and disseminate professional views and experience, co-ordinate programmes for Commonwealth wide or regional meetings; stimulate studies on training, curricula, reciprocity, standards, publications and the like."
 Today, these organisations also have opportunities to influence the programme of work of the Commonwealth Secretariat, and to enter into dialogue with Commonwealth ministries at their various meetings.